What is the Honors College?

 Which facilities on campus provide Honors housing?

 Scholars House is an entire residence hall exclusive to Honors College students.
-The fourth floor of Wells House has space for 22 Honors female students in four-person suites.
 Demand for this housing is great so we suggest students apply early.

 For more in-depth information on this subject, please visit Honors Living